OriolCS2/CometEngineLocalizationsPackage/README.md

 ### 4. Fetch Translations
 To download your data, click **Regenerate Localizations** in the Project Settings or go to **Localizations > Generate** in the main menu bar.

-Once triggered, the system will download each tab as a `.csv` file into the `Assets/RuntimeAssets/Localizations` directory.
+Once triggered, the system will download each tab as a `.csv` file into the directory you choose at **Project Settings > Localizations > Localizations Path**.
 Perform this action whenever you update your Google Sheet.

 ![Regenerate Localizations](https://raw.githubusercontent.com/OriolCS2/CometEngineLocalizationsPackage/main/TutorialImages/Tuto4.png)